 Backcountry Skiing in Gaspésie

-With its spectacular mountains and abundant snow, Gaspésie is the top backcountry skiing destination east of the Rockies.
-In the Chic-Chocs, Murdochville, Gaspésie National Park, and along the Haute-Gaspésie coast, there are over 25 areas to explore.
+Home to spectacular mountains and abundant snow, Gaspésie is the top backcountry skiing destination east of the Rockies.
+The region offers over 25 ski areas in the Chic-Choc Mountains, Murdochville, Parc national de la Gaspésie and along the coast in the La Haute-Gaspésie sector.

-Depending on your skill level, you can choose between self-powered or motorized lifts (snowmobile, cat skiing, helicopter).
-The thrill of carving your line in fresh snow is within reach for everyone, even beginners.
-For experienced skiers, some areas offer steep slopes, long approaches in remote terrain, or more technical wooded gullies.
+Depending on your skill level, you can use climbing skins or motorized means (snowmobile, snow cat or helicopter) to ascend the mountains.
+Everyone can experience the thrill of carving fresh tracks in the snow, even beginners.
+For experienced skiers, some areas offer steep slopes, long approaches in remote terrain or ski glades requiring more technical skill.

-Some areas are public and accessible with or without a guide, especially if you are a member of the Fédération québécoise de la montagne et de l’escalade (FQME), while others are managed by private companies and are exclusive.
-In these limited-access areas, a small number of skiers ensures optimal conditions.
-Several ski resorts also offer off-piste zones, ideal for transitioning to backcountry skiing.
-Skiing is possible from January to April, with the added joy in spring of finishing your runs under bright sunshine.
+Some areas are public and accessible with or without a guide if you are a member of the Québec Federation of Climbing and Other Mountain Activities (FQME), while others are managed by private companies and are therefore exclusive.
+These limited-access areas restrict the number of skiers to ensure optimal conditions.
+Several ski resorts also offer off-trail zones, which are ideal for transitioning to backcountry skiing.
+The ski season is usually from January to April.
+By the end of the season, you can enjoy your last outings under the bright spring sun.

 Important Information

-Ski areas are natural and exceptional playgrounds that deserve to be preserved.
-Before heading out, make sure you are familiar with proper backcountry skiing practices and Leave No Trace ethics (in French only).
+Ski areas are exceptional natural playgrounds that deserve to be preserved.
+Before heading out, make sure you are familiar with proper backcountry skiing practices and Leave No Trace ethics for backcountry snow sports (in French only).

-Avalanche risk is real in some areas, so it’s best to have avalanche safety training or be accompanied by certified guides.
+Since avalanches are a real risk in some areas, it is recommended to have avalanche safety training or be accompanied by a certified guide.

-Avalanche Québec, the only avalanche center in Eastern Canada, is the go-to resource for planning your trips in the Chic-Chocs of Gaspésie.
+Avalanche Québec, the only avalanche centre in Eastern Canada, is the go-to resource for planning your trips in the Chic-Choc Mountains.

 Frequently Asked Questions